Fifth Grade Curriculum

 In composition, the children learn the structure of the “Carden Paragraph.”
 By doing this they learn to support the topic sentence, develop the key idea, compare or contrast themes, and close with a summation.
 This basic pattern can be used in any subject and enlarged to any scale.

 The History studied in the Fifth Grade covers American History from the end of the Revolutionary War through the Civil War.
-This study also familiarizes the student with the Presidents of this period from George Washington to Abraham Lincoln.
-The History is taught by sentence analysis, asking the questions “who,” “what,” “when,” “where,” “how,” and “why.”
-Keywords for each sentence are discussed and arrived at with careful questioning.
-From the keywords, titles are formed.
+The History is taught by close study of the content including sentence analysis, outlines, and projects.
 This method of study engages the child and enlarges their reasoning capability and study techniques.
-The twenty questions on the History test are compiled from the keywords and titles studied during the week.

 Each day our thirty-minute session begins with a warm-up consisting of stretching and running, followed by one skill, and then a game to use what the students have learned.
 We play baseball, basketball, soccer, football, volleyball, and many other games.